Puberty & Sexual Development

 Puberty is the time where sexual organs mature and having a baby becomes possible.
 Puberty, and the changes involved, happens at different times for different people.
 Females tend to go through puberty earlier than males.
 While it can happen earlier or later:

-- females may notice the changes between 8 and 16 years
+- females may notice the changes begin between 8 and 16 years

 Some children go through puberty quickly, others more slowly.
 Overall, puberty usually lasts 3 or 4 years.
 To learn more about the emotional, social and developmental changes children will go through, see Information by Age.